davet2001/home-assistant-addons/mitmproxy/DOCS.md

 - `web_port`
 - `listen_port`
 - `confdir`
-- `onboarding_host`
-- `onboarding_port`

 # Onboarding

-To install the mitmproxy ca as an trusted certificate authority, the onboarding page can be accessed via `http://mitm.it`.
-This is a magic URL - when working correctly mitmproxy will intercept this and show you a page to download the root certificates for https monitoring.
+To install the mitmproxy certificate authority as a trusted CA, the onboarding page can be accessed via `http://mitm.it`.
+This is a magic URL - when your proxy settings are configured correctly and mitmproxy is running, mitmproxy will intercept this and show you a page to download the root certificates for https monitoring.

 Follow the instructions on the page to install these to your device.

-Notice that your trafic must be routed over mitmproxy to access the page.
+Notice that your traffic must be routed over mitmproxy to access the page.